garamond13/ReShade-shaders/Addons/BioshockGraphicalUpgrade/README.md

 - Install ReShade 6.6.0+ with full add-on support.
 - Copy **BioshockGraphicalUpgrade.addon32** and **GraphicalUpgrade** folder in the game folder where **Bioshock.exe** is (ReShade should be installed in the same folder).
 - Note that it works (should be used) with DirectX 10 only.

-## Known issues

-- On The Crash Site level (the very 1st level) raw ambient occlusion can be seen under the water.

 ## Compilation